shan-kmr/loop-news/README.md

 2. Model initialization starts in a background thread (OpenAI client or Llama model)
 3. If Brave API key is missing, an error is shown
 4. Default query is set to "breaking news"
+5. User authentication status is checked
-5. Search history is loaded from the local JSON file
+6. Search history is loaded from the appropriate file based on login status
-6. Templates are rendered with empty results
+7. Templates are rendered with empty results

+### Authentication Flow

+1. User clicks "Login with Google"
+2. Browser redirects to Google's OAuth consent screen
+3. User grants permissions
+4. Google redirects back to `/auth/callback` with authorization code
+5. Application exchanges code for access token
+6. User information is retrieved and stored in the session
+7. User is redirected to the main page with personalized experience

 ### Search Execution

 1. User submits a search form (POST request)
 2. Application checks for cached results with the same parameters
 3. If valid cache exists:
+   - Age of the cached results is checked
+   - If older than 10 minutes, a background refresh is triggered
    - Cached results and summaries are loaded
    - Articles are sorted by age
    - Topic grouping is applied using cached summaries